 Ford Focus Estate review - Engines, performance and drive

-Great handling that’s indistinguishable for hatch models makes the Focus Estate the driver’s choice in the class
+Great handling that’s on-par with the hatch models makes the Focus Estate the driver’s choice in the class

 The Ford Focus Estate is the first choice for enthusiastic drivers, as it shares the class-leading handling characteristics of the hatchback version.
 In fact, although the two have different suspension set-ups you’ll struggle to tell them apart from the driving seat.